chuyskywalker/jrm.cc/jrmcc/content/blog/home-cluster-04-orchestration.md

 With multiple machines available for running a service, where do you place it in the cluster?
 You'll need a way to figure out what a service needs (ram, cpu, diskspace, etc) what machines have those resources, and get that deployed.

-A scheduler takes care of this problem of giving you a framework (job specs) to specify and then using those for all services to figuring out where each  should be run.

-By using this system, the process of dynamically adding/removing/updating services across a cluster you let the computers do all the heavy lifting of figuring out how to make it all fit by way of declarative means instead of imperative.
+A scheduler takes care of this problem by providing you a way to declare "I want my service to exist in _this_ state, and it will need _these_ resources (ram, cpu, etc)".
+You provide this specification to the scheduler and it does the computational work of finding a place to put it, and doing so.

 ### Life Cycle Management